SasView/sasmodels/doc/guide/magnetism/magnetism.rst

 Bohr magneton, $r_0$ is the classical radius of electron.

-It is assumed that the magnetic SLD in each region of the model is uniformly for nuclear scattering and has one effective magnetisation orientation
+It is assumed that the magnetic SLD in each region of the model is uniformly for nuclear scattering and has one effective magnetisation orientation.

 The external field $\mathbf{H}=H \mathbf{P}$ coincides with the polarisation axis
 $\mathbf{P}=(\sin\theta_P \cos \phi_P, \sin \theta_P \sin \phi_P,\cos\theta_P )$ for the neutrons, which is the quantisation axis